 - Pituitary adenomas.
 These tumors develop in the pituitary gland and can affect the number of hormones released into the body.

 - Gliomas.
 These tumors begin in the brain or spinal cord and can cause headaches, seizures or cranial nerve disorders.

 - Medulloblastomas.
 These tumors occur predominantly in children, beginning in the lower back of the brain and spread through spinal fluid.

-Secondary brain tumors are the result of cancer in another part of the body which spreads to the brain through the bloodstream or lymph.
+Secondary brain tumors are the result of cancer in another part of the body spreading to the brain through the bloodstream or lymph.

-Any cancer can metastasize (spread to another part of the body), but the most common types are lung cancer, breast cancer, colon cancer, kidney cancer and melanoma.
+Any type of cancer can metastasize (spread to another part of the body), but the most common are lung cancer, breast cancer, colon cancer, kidney cancer and melanoma.

 - Unexplained nausea or vomiting